 - a certified copy of a diploma, including a certificate of recognition (verification or nostrification) of a diploma which was issued in a foreign country, unless otherwise stated by an international treaty (MU graduates will submit a copy of a diploma)

 - a dissertation project for the specialised part of the entrance exam (defined by individual programmes)

 The applicant can submit all the document electronically into the application

-or in printed form personally at the Office for Science, Research, Quality and Qualifications or at the FEA MM Registry
+or in printed form personally at the Office for Science, Research and Doctoral Studies or at the FEA MM Registry

-or send them by post to the address: The Office for Science, Research, Quality and Qualifications, Faculty of Economics and Administration, Masaryk University, Lipová 41a, 602 00 Brno, by the deadline for submission of applications.
+or send them by post to the address: The Office for Science, Research and Doctoral Studies, Faculty of Economics and Administration, Masaryk University, Lipová 41a, 602 00 Brno, by the deadline for submission of applications.

 Form and content of an entrance examination

 Foreign applicants, whose stay in the Czech Republic requires a visa and who cannot turn out for the entrance exam personally for the aforesaid or any other serious reasons, may ask to take an entrance exam in a distant form (i.e. on the basis of the assessment of written materials – see the Conditions for admission to doctoral study programmes at the Faculty of Economics and Administration).